 There are many potential causes of fire in the workplace.
 Some of the most common include:

-Faulty Electrics are the very common or frequent cause of the workplace fires at work and include the loose wires and the antiquated or damaged equipment.
-Every employer must ensure that the electrical equipment has sustained on a regular basis and the annual or yearly Portable Appliance Testing (PAT) should be undertaken.
+Faulty Electrics commonly cause workplace fires at work and include loose wires and antiquated or damaged equipment.
+Every employer must ensure that the electrical equipment has sustained regularly, and the annual or yearly Portable Appliance Testing (PAT) should be undertaken.